Good Disruption, Bad Disruption, Kiosks & Ziosks.September 11, 2014 10:00 pm 3 Comments

 The other day, I had a simple dinner date with my six year old.
 After a whirlwind trip through the mall, we were ravenous, and we stopped at the local Chili’s.
 I was looking forward to a little bonding with this marvelous little person… who seems to be growing before my eyes.
 Unfortunately, everything changed the minute we sat down and noticed the ZIOSK on the table.

 Ziosk builds itself as “the industry leader for tabletop menu, ordering, entertainment and payment with the largest deployed network in the U.S.” Ziosk boasts service to 1 Million customers.
 While I’d seen it before and had recently used it at a burger joint in Carmel, I can’t say I ever gave it a proper test-drive.
-You can find Ziosk at places like Chili’s, Applebees and other restaurants in over 1,000 locations in the USA at the time of this writing.
+You can find Ziosk at places like Chili’s, Applebees, Olive Garden and other restaurants in over 1,000 locations in the USA at the time of this writing.

 Of course, as always, the CX/UX specialist in me is perpetually curious and normally something like this would have had me salivating.
 My head was instantly full of questions with regard to how effective ZIOSK was for Chili’s.
 In parallel, Mommy in me wasn’t so happy to find this digital intruder at our table.
 Perhaps my exposure to all things digital seems to be turning me into a bit of luddite in my private time.
 I really do try to tune out all screens when I’m at dinner or having drinks with friends and family… and instead just tune in to PEOPLE.